-Option Co-ordinator: Prof. A. Bogaard, Prof. C. Gosden and Dr. R. Schulting
+Option Co-ordinator: Prof. A. Bogaard and Prof. R. Schulting (School of

-(School of Archaeology)
+Archaeology)

-Schedule: lectures and tutorials in MT Available: 2020-21 and 2021-22
+Schedule: lectures and tutorials in MT

-Later prehistoric Europe offers an unparalleled diversity and richness of material evidence for key transitions in human history, encompassing the shift from hunting and gathering to farming, the emergence of funerary monuments, spectacular early metalwork and the rise and fall of chiefly elites.
+Later prehistoric Europe offers a great diversity and richness of material evidence for key transitions in human history, encompassing the shift from hunting and gathering to farming, the emergence of monumental landscapes, spectacular art and the rise and fall of elite groups.
 Moreover, the history of thought surrounding this evidence charts fundamental developments in archaeological method and theory.